Feyerabend/bb/workbook/code/ch01/koch/README.md

 - Exercise: Implement both a recursive and an iterative version of the Koch curve, comparing performance and memory usage.
 - Goal: Discuss to both methods, on where recursion is advantageous and when iteration might be more efficient.

-7. Calculating the snowflake’s fractal dimension:
+7. Calculating the snowflake's fractal dimension:
 - Objective: Explore mathematical properties of fractals.
 - Exercise: Explore through calculating the fractal dimension of the Koch snowflake by analyzing how the length and complexity increase with each iteration.
 - Goal: Connect programming to mathematical theory and introduce concepts like self-similarity and fractal dimension.

-These exercises should encourage both groups to apply recursion in creative and analytical ways, deepening understanding of recursion’s capabilities and its application in real-world computing.
+These exercises should encourage both groups to apply recursion in creative and analytical ways, deepening understanding of recursion's capabilities and its application in real-world computing.